Vintharas/js13k-spaceshooter/README.md

   - fix regressions
     - asteroid collision
     - alien follow
+    - end of galaxy, go to the other side
+    - there's something wrong with the stars in the background. particularly when going towards negative numbers. they disappear when they shouldnt
   - sector creation
     - asteroids
     - aliens, the further the more aliens in systems